Pamplona, Negros Oriental: Education

+Elementary and high schools

 The municipality has a total of 23 established primary and elementary schools.
 Each of the sixteen barangays composing the municipality has at least one primary school.
-There are barangays who have more than two.
-San Isidro, the first largest barangays as to land area and second in population has four schools, two complete elementary and two primary schools.

 Performance indicator for the School year 2004-2005 revealed that the literacy rate is 80%, Cohort Survival rate is 40.89%, drop out rate is 2.32%, and participation rate is 85.97.
 This mean that out of the total children enrolled in schools 2.32% drop out or stop during the school year and of the total school age population, 85.97% are in schools.

-The DepEd of Pamplona District is undertaking various educational programs.
+DepEd is undertaking various educational programs.
 Among which is the Third Elementary Education Program (TEEP) for School buildings, improvement and Innovation facilities.
 To the moment five buildings were improved and repaired.

 The Fifth Country Program for Children (CPC V) has identified another two pilot barangays for its child program.
 Day care Children, Grades I and II of barangays Magsusunog and Inawasan had availed the program.
 They were provided with vitamin supplements, plastic chairs and other materials to meet the child-friendly-school standards.
 Barangay Health Centres on the other hand had received equipment and facilities in the delivery of health services.

-The following are the public secondary schools in Pamplona.